coob-app/plugins/plugins/singlechoose/README.md

 - **Minimum Options**: At least 2 options must be provided (`this.state.options.length === 1` triggers error)
 - **Maximum Options**: No more than 10 options allowed (`this.state.options.length > 10` triggers error)
-- **Single Correct Answer**: Exactly one option must be marked as correct
+- **Single Correct Answer**: Exactly one option must be marked as correct (single choice validation)
 - **Option Text**: All options must have non-empty text content (validated by `validateOptions()`)
 - **Question Text**: Question field cannot be empty
 - **No Empty Options**: Cannot save with 0 options (`this.state.options.length === 0` triggers error)